yutianwuldeo/GR6901/week3_git.md

 git config --global user.email "yutianwu@ldeo.columbia.edu"
 ~~~

-### Forking the remote repository
+### Fork the official upstream remote repository

 In a fork, you create a copy of an existing repository, but store it in your own personal GitHub organization (recall that when you create a GitHub account, the _organization_ name is your GitHub user ID).

 As an example, we intend to make some changes to the [Project Pythia Sandbox](https://github.com/ProjectPythia/github-sandbox) repo, that ultimately we'll submit to the original repository as a _Pull request_.

-Notice at the top right of the screen, there is a _Fork_ button.
+Notice at the top right of the repo, there is a _Fork_ button.

 Click on it and create a new fork in your personal GitHub organization.